 “Yet our research suggest that Scotland’s digital agencies – the very people who should be helping our businesses succeed in this new arena – are actually sowing confusion which could be harmful to the competitiveness of Scottish companies.”

-QueryClick audited the websites of 20 leading web development agencies in and around Edinburgh.
+QueryClick along with help from SEO Advantage audited the websites of 20 leading web development agencies in and around Edinburgh.
 They found a litany of search engine optimisation (SEO) blunders and poor practice, including basic mistakes which could see websites penalised by search engines like Google.

 “However, our research shows that at best they are stretching the truth, while at worst they simply don’t understand what they are doing.